 Happy New Year!
-Science-Backed Resolutions For Better Sex In 2022
+Science-Backed Resolutions for Better Sex in 2023

-Each time a new year rolls around, a lot of us start making resolutions for self-improvement.
-I suspect more people than usual might be making New Year’s resolutions right now given the ways in which our lives have been altered by COVID-19, from changes in diet and weight to increases in drinking and smoking.
+The start of each new year is a common time for people to make resolutions for self-improvement.
+And it may very well be that more people than usual are making New Year’s resolutions right now given all of the ways in which our lives have been altered by COVID-19 over the last few years, from changes in diet and weight to increases in drinking and smoking.

-Resolutions often revolve around physical and/or mental health, which is great, but as you ponder your own resolutions for 2022, here’s one more to consider: resolve to have better sex this year.
-Many of us saw our intimate lives take a hit during the pandemic and are distressed by this.
+Resolutions often revolve around physical and/or mental health, which is great, but as you ponder your own resolutions for 2023, here’s one more to consider: resolve to have better sex this year.
+Many people saw their intimate lives take a hit during the pandemic and are distressed by this.
 Fortunately, there are a lot of things you can do to get your mojo back in the new year!

 How so?
 Let research be your guide.
-Here are ten scientifically-backed suggestions for enhancing your sex life in 2022.
+Here are eleven scientifically-backed suggestions for enhancing your sex life in 2023.